zjfjack/JZCalendarWeekView/README.md

 iOS Calendar Week/Day View in Swift

-Inspired from WRCalendarView (https://github.com/wayfinders/WRCalendarView) If you have any question, feel free to contact me.
+Inspired from WRCalendarView (https://github.com/wayfinders/WRCalendarView)

+This is a new repository and it is my first time to write a library.
+If you have any question and suggestion, feel free to contact me.
 Jeff Zhang: zekejeff@gmail.com

 ## Features